blogmywiki/PiLittleRadio/README.md

 - Some kind of Raspberry Pi with an audio jack and an SD card
 - A way of connecting it to the internet, either ethernet or wifi
 - Amplified speakers or headphones
+- Some familiarity with command line Linux and using a text editor like nano.
 - That's it.
 This is not an audiophile project, it does not use an external DAC.
 In my view the 3.5mm jack is good enough for a radio in the kitchen, garage or workshop.

 ## How to install it

+### Bake a fresh Pi
 - Download a fresh copy of Raspberry Pi OS Lite, I used the current Buster image: https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit
-- Flashed it to the SD card - I uses the 16GB microSD card that was in my old Pi using RaspberryPi imager app (Mac) but you could use a much smaller card.
+- Flash it to the SD card - I used the 16GB microSD card that was in my old Pi using RaspberryPi imager app (Mac) but you could use a much smaller card.
 - Plugged the Pi into a TV or monitor via HDMI socket, ethernet internet and a USB keyboard
 - Wait for it to expand filesystem and run apt upgrade
 - log in as pi / raspberry